1bengardner/tq-website/compendium/mechanics.md

 ### Vital Stats

 You gain *XP* from defeating enemies.
-You gain more of it when enemies are closer to your level or above it.
+You gain more XP when the enemies you defeat are closer to your level or above it.

 Each time you level up, you gain 20 *HP* and 20 *EP*, and your HP and EP are fully restored.